 applies to certain fields; setting made-up JavaScript properties won’t

-create corresponding HTML attributes, nor vice-versa.
+create corresponding HTML attributes, nor vice versa.

-The browser executes JavaScript code as soon as it loads the web page, that code often wants to change the page in response to user actions.
+The browser executes JavaScript code as soon as it loads the web page, but that code often wants to change the page in response to user actions.

 Here’s how that works.
 Any time the user interacts with the page, the